DaveCTurner/davecturner.github.io/_posts/2016-01-31-bisection-in-dcvss.markdown

 * When rebasing, there is a clear division of responsibility between the two developers.
 The green developer pushed first, so the onus is on the blue developer to rebase their changes correctly.
-When merging, the green and blue commits may all be correct and yet the merged code is not.
+When merging, the green and blue commits may all be correct and yet the merged code is not, but neither contributor really _owns_ the merge commit in the same way.
 Again, bisection does not work well as a tool to find a problem in the merge commit.

 Additionally, bisection only really works if there is always a well-defined